BlogH-01

 CureStigma-InstagramThis year, October 7-13 is Mental Illness Awareness Week, giving employers a perfect opportunity to share available resources.
 The theme this year is "Cure Stigma."

 Each year, around 43.8 million Americans experience a mental health condition.
-Now, more than ever, it’s critical to educate employees about resources to avoid burnout, mental breakdowns, and reduce suicide risk.
+Now, more than ever, it’s critical to educate employees about resources to avoid burnout and mental breakdowns and reduce suicide risk.

 Plus, it’s a wise move for businesses to invest in mental health education.
 A World Health Organization (WHO) study estimated “depression and anxiety disorders cost the global economy US $1 trillion each year in lost productivity.”